nwolff/cours-NN/README.md

     npm install

+## Updating dependencies

+    npm update

 ## Developing

-Running the app under development, with automatic reload :
+Running the app under development, with automatic reload:

     npm run dev -- --open

-Automatically formatting :
+Automatically formatting:

     npm run format

-Type-checking :
+Type-checking:

     npm run check

-There are currently some typing errors, many because we extract numbers from tensors that are very generically typed.
+There are currently some typing errors, many because we extract data from tensors that are very generically typed.

 ## Verifying the production build